IBMIntegration/techjam/src/pages/acelabs/Lab_2/index.md

 In this next section you will deploy the PING_Basic bar file created and tested in the toolkit in the last section to the Cloud Pak for Integration.

 1\.
-Open a Firefox browser window and go to the following URL for the CP4I Platform Navigator:
+Open a  browser window and go to the following URL for the CP4I Platform Navigator:
 [https://cpd-cp4i.apps.mandalorian.coc-ibm.com/](https://cpd-cp4i.apps.mandalorian.coc-ibm.com/)

 Note: This is the url for the cluster you are assigned for this Lab.
-In this instance we are using the **mandalorian cluster**.
+In this instance we are using the **cody cluster**.

 2\.
 Select the Enterprise LDAP: